chiramiso/devenv/README.md

 - **link**: Create a symlink for a specific project.
 - **up**: Start all containers defined in a Docker Compose setup.
 - **down**: Stop and remove all containers defined in a Docker Compose setup.
+- **list-running-containers**: List all running containers of all docker-compose setups in the docker-setups folder.
 - **tap**: Access an interactive shell in a running container.
 - **taplog**: View live logs of a running container.
+- **help**: Display help information about available make commands.

 ---